NOAA-EPIC/ufs-data-tracking-bot/README.md

 * To integrate with other python scripts.
 * AWS SDK carries addition capabilities/features for data manipulation & transferring compare to the aforementioned alternate tools.

+According to Amazon AWS, the following conditions must be met when transferring data to cloud data storage:

+* Largest object that can be uploaded in a single PUT is 5 GB.
+* Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 TB.
+* For objects larger than 100 MB, Amazon recommends using the Multipart Upload capability.
+* The total volume of data in a cloud data storage bucket are unlimited.

 __Capabilities:__

-This script will be able to perform the following actions:
+This RPA application will be able to perform the following actions:
-* Extract single file daily & parse
-* Client makes a direct request for rt.sh from GitHub
+* Client makes a direct request for rt.sh from GitHub.
-* rt.sh is read, preprocessed & extracts the timestamps of the relevant UFS datasets which has been pushed on GitHub.
+* Extract and parse relevant information from file of interest.
+The file of interest (rt.sh) is read, preprocessed & extracted -- the timestamps of the latest merged UFS datasets on GitHub is recorded.
-* Generates a file containing the datasets' timestamps
+* Generates a historical log file containing the merged datasets' timestamps
-* Program will compare the last log file with the most recent file containing the datasets' timestamps.
+* Program will compare the historical log file with the most recent historical file containing the datasets' timestamps and update the latest historical log file.

-This bot will be able to perform the following actions:
+* Latest datasets merged to UFS-WM is synced and migrated to S3 cloud.
 * Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud as it tracks the PR'd timestamped dataset updates pushed by developers & approved by code manager(s) of the UFS-WM.
+* Running weekly, the application will retain the datasets in cloud for which supports the latest 2-months of UFS-WM development code.
+Performed by an integrated data maintenance script, which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice and fulfill the stored data requirements.

 __Future Capabilities:__

-Will be integrated with another script, which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice and fulfill the stored data requirements.
+This RPA application will allow:

+* Automation -- time and efficiency.
+* Assist in the new CM transitioning for the UFS-WM repo via preserving the traditional maintenance performed by legacy teams until further plans are made in improving the way the UFS-WM is being handled by new team.
+* Reduces human error that can be resolved by the application as much as possible given the current UFS-WM structure/process.

 # Table of Contents
 * [Prerequisites](#Prerequisites)